SUNY Downstate Medical Center

-Yes, Medicare does provide a managed care option for members enrolled in both Medicare Part A and B called Medicare Advantage Plans or Medicare C. For Medicare Advantage Plans in your area call 1-800-MEDICARE or call the Managed Care and Clinical Business office at SUNY Downstate.
+Yes, Medicare does provide a managed care option for members enrolled in both Medicare Part A and B called Medicare Advantage Plans or Medicare C. For Medicare Advantage Plans in your area call 1-800-MEDICARE or call the Department of Managed Care office at SUNY Downstate.

 How do I select my primary care provider (PCP)?

 You must pick a provider who is part of your plan's network to serve as your PCP.
-Call your insurance plan's member services department (the phone number is at the back of your card) or call the Managed Care and Clinical Business office at SUNY Downstate (718-826-5026, 718-270-8834 or 718-826-5028) for help in choosing a PCP, click here for a list of the managed care plans that SUNY Downstate participates in.
+Call your insurance plan's member services department (the phone number is at the back of your card) or call the Department of Managed Care office at SUNY Downstate (718-826-5026, 718-270-8834 or 718-826-5028) for help in choosing a PCP, click here for a list of the managed care plans that SUNY Downstate participates in.

 The name of the PCP on my insurace card is not the doctor I see now.
 What should I do?

 Call your health plan's member services number to see if your doctor is a participating provider in the health plan of your choice or the plan you were assigned to.
 If so, you can switch.